 Introduction to the theory and practice of literary analysis.
 Examination of the concept of literary tradition; consideration of research methods; application of critical theory to textual analysis and the writing of literary criticism.

 ENGL 425 History of the English Novel (3)

-Prerequisite: ENGL 201.
-Recommended: ENGL 325.
-Development, with emphasis on form, of the English novel from its beginning to the present day.
+Emphasizing form, this course examines the development of the English novel from its beginnings to the present day.